kaunamohammed/ExpensifyCodingTest/README.md

 Authentication was fairly straightforward to begin with.
 Hit the auth endpoint and get back an auth token.

-## Challenge 1 - Quiting and reopening the app
+## Challenge 1 - Quitting and reopening the app

 When a user quits the app, they would have had to reauthenticate, this hurts the user experience.